bobby1/terraform-Kubernetes-cluster-ansible/README.md

 * To install applications and files on the new instances, using Ansible.

-  ** Add the server instances to the ansible host list at/etc/ansible/hosts.
-The example ansible host files use application grouping to install software.
-The new instances should be under the awsTest test host groups.

   ** Go to the directory containing the Ansible playbook

      $ ansible-playbook -i aws_k8s_hosts site.yml